elte-nlp/elte-nlp-course/lecture_source/nlp_23-contrastive.md

 # Joint-Embedding Predictive Architectures

+## Three SSL architectures

+- **Joint embedding:** align compatible views; avoid collapse using negatives, regularization, or architectural asymmetry.
+- **Generative:** reconstruct the missing input in pixel or token space.
+- **Joint-embedding predictive:** predict the missing input's representation.

+![Three common self-supervised learning architectures [@assran2023ijepa]](figures/ijepa_architectures.png){width=100% alt="Comparison of three self-supervised learning architectures.
+Left: a joint-embedding architecture encodes x and y into representations s_x and s_y and compares them using a compatibility function D. Center: a generative architecture encodes x and combines its representation with latent variable z in a decoder to predict y-hat, which is compared with target y.
+Right: a joint-embedding predictive architecture encodes x and combines its representation with z in a predictor to estimate s_y-hat, which is compared with target representation s_y produced by a separate y-encoder."}

 ## Image Joint-Embedding Predictive Architectures

 I-JEPA [@assran2023ijepa] is a self-supervised learning method for images, which predicts **latent representations** of masked target regions, encouraging the model to preserve predictable, semantically meaningful information while ignoring unpredictable pixel-level details.